abinit/abinit/doc/mkdocs-tutorials/gw1.md

 In directory ~abinit/tests/tutorial/Input/Work_gw1, copy the file ../tgw1_9.in, and modify the tgw1_x.files file as usual.
 Then, edit the tgw1_9.in file, and, without examining it, comment the line

      ngkpt    2 2 2         # Density of k points used for the automatic tests of the tutorial

 and uncomment the line

     #ngkpt    4 4 4        # Density of k points needed for a converged calculation

-Then,
+Then, issue:
-Issue:

     abinit < tgw1_x.files >& tgw1_9.log &

 This job lasts about 1 minute so it is worth to run it before the examination of the input file.

 Now, you can examine it.
 We need the usual part of the input file to perform a ground state